Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: Numerical Results

 \subsection{IMC effect}

-By fitting the LQCD reported decreasing pseudocritical temperature of chiral symmetry restoration $T_{pc}^c(eB)/T_{pc}^c(eB=0)$ under external magnetic field~\cite{lattice1}, we introduce the IMC effect in our three-flavor PNJL model through a magnetic field dependent parameter $G(eB)$~\cite{bf8,bf9,maoxn2,Liu:2016vuw,su3meson4,maoxn3} and $T_0(eB)$~\cite{t0effectmao,t0effect,pnjl3,maoxn2,maoxn3}, respectively, which represent the influence of external magnetic field to the quark-gluon interaction.
+By fitting the LQCD reported decreasing pseudocritical temperature of chiral symmetry restoration $T_{pc}^c(eB)/T_{pc}^c(eB=0)$ under external magnetic field~\cite{lattice1}, we introduce the IMC effect in our three-flavor PNJL model through a magnetic field dependent parameter $G(eB)$~\cite{bf8,bf9,maoxn2,Liu:2016vuw,yulang2,su3meson4,maoxn3} and $T_0(eB)$~\cite{t0effectmao,t0effect,pnjl3,maoxn2,maoxn3}, respectively, which represent the influence of external magnetic field to the quark-gluon interaction.
+On one side, the coupling between quarks plays a significant role in determining the spontaneous breaking and restoration of chiral symmetry.
+Considering the direct interaction between quarks and external magnetic field, a magnetic field dependent coupling $G(eB)$~\cite{bf8,bf9,maoxn2,Liu:2016vuw,yulang2,su3meson4,maoxn3} is introduced into the PNJL model.
+On the other side, the interaction between the Polyakov loop and sea quarks may be important for the mechanism of IMC~\cite{lattice9}.
+A magnetic field dependent Polyakov loop scale parameter $T_0(eB)$~\cite{t0effectmao,t0effect,pnjl3,maoxn2,maoxn3} is introduced into the PNJL model to mimic the reaction of the gluon sector to the presence of magnetic fields.
 As plotted in Fig.\ref{figmassimc} upper panel, $G(eB)$ and $T_0(eB)$ are both monotonic decreasing functions of magnetic field~\cite{maoxn3}.
 We have checked that, with our fitted parameter $G(eB)$ or $T_0(eB)$, the increase (decrease) of chiral condensates with magnetic fields at the low (high) temperature, the increase of Polyakov loop with magnetic fields in the whole temperature region and the reduction of pseudocritical temperature of deconfinement phase transition under magnetic fields can be realized.

 We calculate the mass spectra of $K_0,\ \pi_0,\ \eta, \ \eta'$ mesons and their Mott transition temperature based on the new PNJL model including IMC effect.
 As shown in Fig.\ref{figmassimc} middle (lower) panel, the mass spectra of $K_0,\ \pi_0,\ \eta, \ \eta'$ mesons are plotted as functions of temperature with fixed magnetic field $eB=20m^2_{\pi}$ in $G(eB)$ ($T_0(eB)$) scheme to consider the IMC effect.
 Qualitatively, they show similar structure as in the case neglecting IMC effect (see Fig.\ref{figmass} upper panel).
 Quantitatively, IMC effect slightly modifies the meson masses and leads to a lower value for meson Mott transition temperature, see Table.\ref{table3pnjl}.\\